Care for horses & livestock/farm animals

 Please call the hospital admissions office at 610-444-5800 as you are driving onto the New Bolton campus and into the trailer parking area.
 You can park in the trailer parking lot and follow signs to “Admissions”.
 Because of COVID-19 protocols, we require anyone who enters the hospital building or lobby to be wearing a mask.
 Our front desk staff is available 24 hours a day, 7 days a week and will alert the doctors and nurses that you have arrived.

 The nature of your animal’s emergency will determine what happens next.
-Most often, a clinical care technician will assist in unloading your animal from your vehicle and will lead you to an area where assessment and treatment can begin.
-You are welcome to accompany your animal initially, but depending on the nature of your animal’s illness, you might be asked to wait in our client area for an update.
+Most often, a clinical care technician will assist you in unloading your animal from your vehicle and will lead your animal to an area where assessment and treatment can begin.

 New Bolton Center is a teaching hospital, so there might be several people attending to your animal, including a senior clinician, a resident and/or an intern, a senior veterinary student, nurses and a nursing student.

 Your animal will receive a thorough assessment and appropriate emergency care at whatever time you arrive.
-The attending clinician will discuss his/her findings with you so that decisions regarding further diagnostic testing and care can be made.
+The attending clinician will discuss the findings with you so that decisions regarding further diagnostic testing and care can be made.
 Following initial assessment, a cost estimate for care will be made and you will be asked to leave a deposit for treatment.